nami-shaji/Perceptron/README.md

 # Perceptron
-Perceptron assignment conducted at University of Liverpool
+Perceptron program conducted at University of Liverpool

 Unzip the CA1data.zip folder given in assignment